cybertraining-dsc/su22-reu-385/time-series-prediction/anova/anova-timeseries.md

 ## One Way ANOVA

-A one way ANOVA is used to compare two means from two independent (unrelated) groups using the F-distribution.
+A one way ANOVA is used to compare two means from two independent groups using the F-distribution.
 The null hypothesis for the test is that the two means are equal.
 Therefore, a significant result means that the two means are unequal. a situation when these can be used is when a group of individuals randomly split into smaller groups and completing different tasks.
-For example, you might be studying students test scores.
+For example, you might be studying the amount of task for all the individual and given them a score per how efficient they performed the task as shown below.

 This example idea gotten from[4]